PopovEvgeniy/swfknife/readme.txt

                                  Swf knife

-       A simple tool for extracting Adobe Flash movies from standalone movies This software was made by Popov Evgeniy Alekseyevich
+       A simple tool for extracting an Adobe Flash movies from a standalone movies This software was made by Popov Evgeniy Alekseyevich

-                               Version 0.1.7
+                               Version 0.1.8

 System requirements